clarkmains/astro-personal-site-starter/README.md

 An Astro + Tailwind CSS personal one-page starter.

+The purpose of this project was to learn a little about Astro during the beta.

 > Why 'Slinky'?

 The design of the page is slim, long and made of horizontal sections - a bit like a coiled [Slinky](https://en.wikipedia.org/wiki/Slinky).